 Since civil rights marched to the American front pages, stereotyping African Americans was an issue.

-No one in their right mind sees “not all black people look alike,” as anything more than repudiation of stereotyping.
+No one in their right mind sees “not all black people look alike,” as anything more than a repudiation of stereotyping.

 We don’t know how this offended Jean or her coworkers.